mcat115/workout-logger/README.md

 ```

 Database is titled workoutdb and uses Postgres.
-Set up Postgres and database based on your environment:
+Set up Postgres and database based on your environment.
-Go into the config.py folder and replace values based on your configuration
+Go into the config.py folder and replace values based on your configuration.